Nesmy

 Nesmy ([nɛmi]) is a commune in the Vendée department in the Pays de la Loire region in western France.
 It is located 30 km from the Atlantic Ocean and 10 km from La Roche-sur-Yon.

 Nesmy is part of the Communauté d'agglomération La Roche-sur-Yon Agglomération (before 2010, it was : the Communauté de Communes du Pays Yonnais).

 Geography

 The river Yon forms most of the commune's north-eastern border.

+Population

 Sights and culture

 Nesmy is famous for its potteries and tileries, an artisanal tradition.

 The area has many hiking trails, points of interest include: